pftq/GrokBot/README.md

 3. Save the API key to apikey.txt
 4. Run GrokBot.exe - have fun!

-There are settings available to configure in settings.ini but in general, the default is sufficient.
+There are settings available to configure in settings.ini but in general.
+For example, if Grok is running off too long without asking for your input, you can set maxNonResponse to a smaller number to force it to check in once in a while.
 The source code is available for those wanting to customize further or help improve things.

 Bonus: You can use a ChatGPT API key as well and it'll automatically use ChatGPT, but ChatGPT is nowhere near as capable, struggling even just to click the Start menu.